missionpinball/mpf-docs/howto/display/animate_widgets.rst

 definition).

 However the real power of animations is that you can create steps in the animation that are played based on any MPF event.
-To do that, just enter mulitple events in the ``animations:`` section of a widget.
+To do that, just enter multiple events in the ``animations:`` section of a widget.
 For example:

 ::